binhu02/LING5801_UMN_23_Spring/README.md

-This is Bin Hu's repo of the his homeworks and final project of for LING 5801 2023S @UMN.
+This repository records Bin Hu's homeworks for LING 5801(Introduction to Computational Linguistics) 2023 Spring at the University of Minnesota.

+Homeworks are comitted to the repository after grading.
+Homework descriptions are not included.